brettz9/update-packages/README.md

 ## To-dos

-1. **Resume** from checking pre-existing status file; check when the repos have been checked with config/default to update past certain duration and their state (so non-erring ones aren't checking again), and if within duration, optionally still **check erring ones**, etc.)
+1. **Resume** check when the repos have been checked with config/default to update past certain duration and their state (so non-erring ones aren't checking again), and if within duration, optionally still **check erring ones**, etc.)
 1. **Configuration**
     1. Support pushing to **multiple and alternate remote names** besides `origin`.